Ukraine: Russian strikes kill 17 following bridge attack

 Train and automobile traffic over the bridge was temporarily suspended.
 Automobile traffic resumed Saturday afternoon on one of the two links that remained intact, with the flow alternating in each direction, said Crimea’s Russia-backed leader, Sergey Aksyonov.

-Rail traffic resumed slowly.
-Two passenger trains left the Crimean cities of Sevastopol and Simferopol and headed toward the bridge Saturday evening.
-Passenger ferry links between Crimea and the Russian mainland were being relaunched Sunday.
+The Institute for the Study of War, a think tank based in Washington, said videos of the bridge indicated the damage from the explosion “is likely to increase friction in Russian logistics for some time” but not cripple Russia’s ability to equip its troops in Ukraine.

+“The collapsed lane of the road bridge will restrict Russian military movements until it is repaired, forcing some Russian forces to rely on the ferry connection for some time,” the institute said.
+“Russian forces will likely still be able to transport heavy military equipment via the railroad.”

-While Russia seized areas north of Crimea early in its invasion of Ukraine and built a land corridor to it along the Sea of Azov, Ukraine is pressing a counteroffensive to reclaim that territory as well as four regions Putin illegally annexed this month.
+While Russia seized areas north of Crimea early in its invasion of Ukraine and built a land corridor to it along the Sea of Azov, Ukraine is pressing a counteroffensive to reclaim that territory and other parts of Ukraine Putin illegally annexed this month.

-Russia has ramped up its strikes on the city of Zaporizhzhia since formally absorbing the surrounding region on September 29.
+The Ukrainian military on Sunday morning said that fierce clashes were ongoing around the cities of Bakhmut and Avdiivka in the eastern Donetsk region, where Russian forces have claimed some recent territorial gains.

+In its regular social media update, the General Staff of the Armed Forces of Ukraine did not acknowledge any loss of territory but said that “the most tense situation” on the entire territory of Ukraine had been observed around the two cities.

 The regional governor of Zaporizhzhia reported that the death toll had risen to 32 after Russia’s missile strike on a civilian convoy making its way out of the city on September 30.
 In a Telegram post, Oleksandr Starukh that one more person died in the hospital on Friday.